jaywooski/promptopia/README.md

     - Search by tag
     - Search by username
  - Ability to click on tag to see similar prompts under that tag
  - Ability to view other users profiles
+   - This one isn't working for me currently but I will revisit it later